 Open yourself up to new possibilities with open storage concepts.
-PureWow explains that open shelving is the latest and greatest kitchen trend, but don’t rule it out in other rooms of the house.
+It’s the latest and greatest kitchen trend, but don’t rule it out in other rooms of the house.
 More people are embracing open closets, using standalone clothing racks to display their favorite outfits.
 Or build some floating shelves — like this unique mountain design!

 Tropical plants are having their moment in the spotlight — people can’t seem to get enough of the big, luscious leaves of Monsteras and majesty palms.
 Don’t worry if you have a brown thumb, though.
 You can still enjoy the aesthetic of vibrant greenery, as foliage-inspired prints are equally popular.
-Try them on cushions, pillows, linens, and even wallpaper.
+Try them on cushions, pillows, linens or embroidery designs.

-Whether you love it or hate it, you have to admit ‘70s decor has a distinguishable look.
-People have been feeling a bit nostalgic for tan, buttery leather sofas and terrazzo prints lately, as retro pieces continue to make a comeback.
-We have to admit, a tan leather sofa would look great with a textured, boho pillow!
+Love it or hate it, you have to admit mid-century decor has a distinct look.
+We’re feeling the nostalgia for tan, buttery leather sofas and terrazzo prints lately, as retro pieces continue to make a comeback.
+If you’re not ready to commit to a major furniture piece, how about some DIY starbursts on the wall?!